What is Spinal Disc Herniation?

 In cases of chronic pain, steroid injections, epidural steroid injections on the affected area can help control it for several months.
 Surgery is considered as the last pain treatment options, when the damage to the spine is severe, when the pain is chronic or severe and when there are also significant neurologic deficits.

 Obese people suffering from spinal disc herniation need to lose weight as being overweight makes this condition worse.
 Lifting heavy things should also be avoided.
 Maintaining a good posture and exercising a lot in order to strengthen the back muscles is very important for symptom relief but also for preventing further damage to the spine.
+Advanced physical therapy sessions would help with the pain relief.

 See more Advanced Pain Management